AB-xdev/java-annotation-processing-code-execution/README.md

 # Java Annotation Processing Code Execution

-<sup><i>Since Java 6</i></sup>
+This is a test library to check if your compiler automatically executes Java Annotation Processors.

-This is a test library to test if your compiler automatically executes Java Annotation Processors.
+> [!WARNING]

-⚠ This library will likely crash the compiler
+> This library will likely crash the compiler

 ## Background